I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 Neural Statistician to a fully hierarchical approach with an attention-based

 point to set-level aggregation.
-We extend the previous work to iterative data sampling,
+We extend the previous work to iterative data

 likelihood-based model comparison, and adaptation-free out of distribution